apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 unnecessary to grab a copy of all CAS settings and move them to an external location.
 Settings that are defined by the external configuration location or repository are able to override what is provided by CAS as a default.</p></div>

+## Securing Settings

+To learn how sensitive CAS settings can be secured via encryption, [please review this guide](Configuration-Properties-Security.html).

 ## Reloading Changes